E-xyza/zigler/guides/2-collections.md

 end
 ```

-Conversely, for u8 array-like datatypes, selecting `.output_type = .list` will
+Conversely, for u8 array-like datatypes, selecting `.output = .list` will
 result in outputting a charlist.

 You can also automatically marshal as binary by using